Rural Communities Opioid Response Program – Overdose Response

 Applicants must select from a list of allowable activities to support the goals of the funding program including:

-• Purchasing and distributing naloxone, fentanyl test strips, or other relevant supplies within the target rural service area
+• Purchase and distribute naloxone, fentanyl test strips, or other relevant supplies within the target rural service area

-• Establishing, improving, or expanding physical SUD/opioid use disorder (OUD) care delivery rates
+• Establish, improve, or expand physical SUD/opioid use disorder (OUD) care delivery sites

-• Training peer recovery support specialists and coordinating placements in local SUD/OUD service delivery sites
+• Train peer recovery support specialists and coordinate their placement in local SUD/OUD service delivery sites, such as emergency departments, primary care, jails/prisons, and behavioral health care clinics

 Amount of Funding